groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/_index.en.md

     # feature loop
     - title: "Documentation and examples"
       content: "There is already a lot of documentation on using Comparison library on different platforms with code examples, so you don’t have to think hard about how to work with GroupDocs.Comparison API in your Node.js application."

+    # feature loop
+    - title: "Select changes and merge them to one file"
+      content: "If you have different versions of one document it is possible to select only desired changes and compile new document using the GroupDocs.Comparison library."

 ############################# Platforms ############################
 platforms: